-It is proposed that SHMS requirements be introduced for opal and gemstone mines, to enable operators to achieve an acceptable level of risk.
+It is proposed that SHMS requirements be introduced for opal or gemstone mines with 5 to 10 workers, to enable operators to achieve an acceptable level of risk.

 Register to be kept by board of examiners

 It is proposed that amendments be made to the CMSHA and MQSHA to allow the board of examiners to keep a register of certificates of competency, SSE notices and notices of registration given by the board under the Mutual Recognition Act 1992 (Cth) The register will include the name and contact details of the holder, details of the certificate or notice and the status of the certificate or notice.
 Amendments will be made to the CMSHA and MQSHA to provide that the information contained in the register, other than the contact details of the holder, may be made available.
 This will enable persons, such as mine operators or SSEs, to determine if a person holds a valid certificate or notice.